-Bilbies are one of nature’s eco-engineers.
-Greater bilbies are important in the restoration of soil and rejuvenation of vegetation in arid Australia.
-They use their strong front paws to dig deep holes in soil that enables plant material to fall in and decompose.
-At the same time, soil is aerated which supports seed germination.
+Bilbies are one of nature’s eco-engineers, they play a really important part in the restoration of soil and rejuvenation of vegetation in arid Australia.
+They use their strong front paws to dig deep burrows which spiral down into the ground for roughly 2 metres.

 Bilbies essentially create numerous compost pits every night.

-In total, an additional 16 mammal, bird, reptile, amphibian and invertebrate species were detected interacting with bilby burrows.
+In total, an additional 16 mammal, bird, reptile, amphibian and invertebrate threatened species were detected interacting with bilby burrows.
 There was no difference in the number of species using disused or occupied bilby burrows, indicating that even disused bilby burrows are important structures for other species.